-Forward plan A schedule of all the key decisions to be taken over the next promote and maintain high standards of conduct by members and co-opted members of the authority.
+Head of paid service The most senior officer, with overall responsibility for the promote and maintain high standards of conduct by members and co-opted members of the authority.
 The independent person will advise on any breaches of the member code of conduct.
 The views of the independent person will be considered by the council's standards committee, who are responsible for determining the outcome of any complaints and any remedial action.